epinio/docs/docs/howtos/install_epinio_on_eks.md

     EOF
     ```

-    Eventually you may modify the node count and apply [this manifest](https://raw.githubusercontent.com/epinio/epinio/main/scripts/eks-cri-allow-http-registries.yaml) which will do the nodes configuration for you.
+    Instead of doing this manually it should be easier to simply apply [this manifest](https://raw.githubusercontent.com/epinio/epinio/main/scripts/eks-cri-allow-http-registries.yaml) which will do the nodes configuration for you, after editing it to use the correct node count.

 :::